 We will be working with Miriam's Kitchen, a service organization a few blocks from the Barlow Center in the Foggy Bottom neighborhood that seeks to prevent chronic homelessness.
 The organization has a volunteer program that involves meal preparation, guest services, advocacy, and writing and art therapy for homeless people, and requires that volunteers commit to at least two shifts (roughly 1.5-2 hours each).
-(Two shifts are also required to fulfill the Service Learning requirement.
-Many Washington Seminar students have done more!)
+(Many Washington Seminar students have done more!)
 Volunteer registration instructions for Miriam's Kitchen are available on Learning Suite.
-Your participation in this project is voluntary; you may choose another service-learning opportunity, but it must be approved (before participating) by me.
+Your participation in this project is voluntary; you may choose another service-learning opportunity but it must be approved (before participating) by me.
 (Guidelines: service that benefits the local community; several hours work; something that you are not already doing, i.e., new experiential learning.)
 I encourage you to consider how your involvement with the specific volunteer organization relates to your life and to what you are learning about government and service.
 You will write a brief report (300 words, double-spaced) about your experience and what you learned.
-Due Tuesday, July 20, 11:59 p.m., on Learning Suite.
+Due Tuesday, March 30, 11:59 pm, on Learning Suite.